 Your spouse may think they can hide the truth from you, but if you pay closer attention to both verbal and non-verbal communication, you may be able to see the signs that reveal when they are lying and what they are lying about.

-Here are seven common signs your spouse may be lying:
+Here are some common signs your spouse may be lying:

 During a conversation with your spouse, does it seem like their mood abruptly changed for no apparent reason?
 If so, this could be because the conversation led to a topic that your spouse decided to create a lie about.
 The change in mood could be the adjustment from relaxation to the stress and hypervigilance required to lie.